OptimFinance/odao-proposals/0001-LongLiveTheODAO/0001-LongLiveTheODAO.md

 3M OPTIM are available in exchange for 15,000 Optim Bond Tokens (1.5M ADA Face Value)

 Participants will submit orders, all Optim Bond tokens will be pooled, and distributions will be calculated on a pro-rata basis with each order settling as the amount calculated as percentage of all orders submitted during this phase.

 In the case that more Optim Bond tokens are sent than OPTIM available in the second phase, participants will be refunded all excess Bond Tokens beyond their pro-rata allotment.
 The Bond tokens will be sent back along with all OPTIM tokens during the Settlement phase.
+The algorithm chooses, after rounding down the total ADA value of bonds sent, the oldest issued bonds that can be added to the user's contribution before going over their alloted cap.
+Meaning if the bond round is 3x oversubscribed, and the user has submitted 2102 ADA worth of bond tokens, their contribution will be equal to however many bond tokens, taking them from oldest to newest will be able to be taken before their value exceeds 700.666666 ada.
+The remaining ada rounding error is added to the allocation of the ADA round, and, assuming that it also has overflown, it will influence its allication.
+Otherwise it will simply be unallocated.

 Any available unclaimed OPTIM from the second swap phase will be allocated to the pool of available OPTIM for first swap phase participants.
 If the first swap phase is oversubscribed, any excess second phase OPTIM will be automatically added to fulfill orders placed during the first phase.
 It will be distributed on the same pro-rata basis as a participant’s percentage of the total order pool.